microsoft/pyright/specs/dataclass_transforms.md

 Users of attrs who rely on this ordering will not see the correct order of parameters in the synthesized `__init__` method.

+The attrs library also differs from stdlib dataclasses in that it uses the parameter name `factory` rather than `default_factory` in its `attr.ib` and `attr.field` functions.

 Django
 ------